Overview of File Storage

 - EXPORT OPTIONS

 - NFS export options are a set of parameters within the export that specify the level of access granted to NFS clients when they connect to a mount target.
 An NFS export options entry within an export defines access for a single IP address or CIDR block range.
-You can have up to 100 options per export.For more information, see Working with NFS Export Options.
+You can have up to 100 options per export.For more information, see Working with NFS Exports and Export Options.

 - VIRTUAL CLOUD NETWORK (VCN)